Speech Language and Communication Needs

 A well put together course offering extensive information, easy to navigate and complete online.
 I did enjoy the face to face meetings as well.

-This course aims to develop the knowledge, understanding and skills of all those working with children and young people with SLCN to support inclusive practice.
+This course aims to develop the knowledge, understanding and skills of all those working with students with SLCN to support inclusive practice.

 You will learn about the prevalence of speech, language and communication needs, typical and atypical language development, and difficulties in receptive or expressive language skills and how these impact on academic progress and social inclusion.